Overv/Open.GL/content/introduction.md

 This guide will teach you the basics of using OpenGL to develop modern graphics applications.
 There are a lot of other guides on this topic, but there are some major points where this guide differs from those.
 We will not be discussing any of the old parts of the OpenGL specification.
 That means you'll be taught how to implement things yourself, instead of using deprecated functions like `glBegin` and `glLight`.
 Anything that is not directly related to OpenGL itself, like creating a window and loading textures from files, will be done using a few small libraries.

-To show you how much it pays off to do things yourself, we will be developing a voxel world renderer much like Minecraft throughout this guide.
-Each time you learn a new feature, you'll see how it can be used in practice by adding something to our game.
-This guide also contains a lot of interactive examples to make it both fun and easy to learn all the different aspects of using a low-level graphics library like OpenGL!
+To show you how much it pays off to do things yourself, this guide also contains a lot of interactive examples to make it both fun and easy to learn all the different aspects of using a low-level graphics library like OpenGL!

 As an added bonus, you always have the opportunity to ask questions at the end of each chapter in the comments section.
 I'll try to answer as many questions as possible, but always remember that there are plenty of people out there who are willing to help you with your issues.
 Make sure to help us help you by specifying your platform, compiler, the relevant code section, the result you expect and what is actually happening.